InsideBSITheSecond/libft-testers/README.md

-use `git submodule init` to get the submodules
+use `git submodule updqte --init --recursive --remote` to get the submodules